rostro36/Notes/Multimodal VAE/GNN_survey.md

 **DIFFPOOL** uses the function *S*^*l*=softmax\(GNN_\{*l*,pool\}\(*A*^*l*,*X*^*l*\)\)
 ## Training methods
 ### Vanilla GCN
-The vanilla GCN needs teh full Laplacian, what is computational consuming for large graphs.
+The vanilla GCN needs the full Laplacian, what is computational consuming for large graphs.
 Also the amount of influences grows exponentially with the layers \(**receptive field expansion**\) and finally GCN is trained independently for a fixed graph, which makes it impossible to use inductive learning.
 ### Sampling
 GraphSAGE, which was also explained uses sampling, additionally it changes the Laplacian with learnable aggregation functions, which are easier to compute and generalise better.
 Sampling is used to tackle receptive field expansion.
 This sampling can either be uniformly distributed like in GraphSAGE or weighted like in PinSage.
 Instead of sampling the neighbours, one can also sample the whole receptive field directly to speed up and reduce variance.
 ### Receptive field control
 Uses the historical activations as a control variate to get a good approximation of the receptive field.
 ### Unsupervised training \(Graph Auto-Encoder\)
-Instead of using a clear-cut training method graph autoencoders use normal GCNs to go to a vector representation and from this vector representation as close back to the original adjacency matrix.
+Instead of using a clear-cut training method, graph auto-encoders use normal GCNs to go to a vector representation and from this vector representation as close back to the original adjacency matrix.

 *Z*=GCN\(*X*,*A*\)